 John Ortberg reminds us of these things and more in Who Is This Man.

 Maybe they talk about what went wrong.
 What happened?
 None of them wants to say this, but in their hearts, they’re trying to come to grips with this unfathomable thought: Jesus failed.
 Jesus ended up a failure.
 Noble attempt, but He couldn’t get enough followers.

 He couldn’t convince the chief priests.
-He couldn’t win over Rome to make peace.
-He couldn’t get enough ordinary people to understand His message.
-He couldn’t even train His disciples to be courageous at the moment of great crisis.
+He couldn’t win over Rome to make peace or get enough ordinary people to understand His message.
+Jesus couldn’t even train His disciples to be courageous at the moment of great crisis.

 Why Is There A Saturday In The Easter Story?